pbemory/vocab_cli/README.md

 # vocab-cli
-  * Tiny Python tool for building vocabulary from a word bank using the wordnik api.
+  * Tiny Python tool for building vocabulary from the command line using a word bank and wordnik api.

 # contents
   * app.py—runs the vocab exercise and prints progress.